97alexlo/datascience-projects/README.md

 ### Analysis of Marvel Universe Cinematic films from 2008 - 2019
-In this project, I scraped and analyzed data from [Wikipedia's webpage](https://en.wikipedia.org/wiki/List_of_Marvel_Cinematic_Universe_films) of MCU films.
-I created a variety visualizations and to find trends in the data
+In this project, I scraped and analyzed data from [Wikipedia's webpage of MCU films](https://en.wikipedia.org/wiki/List_of_Marvel_Cinematic_Universe_films.
+I created a variety visualizations and to find trends in the data.
 ### [Report](https://rpubs.com/alexlo97/499619)
 ### [Code](https://github.com/alexlo97/Profolio/blob/master/Analysis%20of%20MCU%20films/Analysis_MCU.Rmd)

 ### Twitter (and Sentiment) Analysis of Donald Trump’s tweets
 In this project, I collected data from Donald Trump's twitter using an API.
-Using the data, I performed text preprocessing and exploratory analysis
+Using the data, I performed text preprocessing and exploratory analysis to draw insights on his tweeting behaviour
 ### [Report](http://rpubs.com/alexlo97/512292)
 ### [Code](https://github.com/alexlo97/Portfolio/blob/master/Twitter%20Analysis/Twitter%20Analysis%20of%20DT.Rmd)